heutelbeck/sapl-nodejs/README.md

 This project provides a client that enables the integration of SAPL in NodeJs.

+## What is SAPL

+SAPL is a further development of ABAC that uses a publish/subscribe model in addition to the classic request-response model.

+When a client sends a authorization subscription to the Policy Decision Point (PDP), it receives either a simple response or a data stream of decisions.
+If the result of the authorization decision changes, this is communicated immediately via the data stream.

+### What SAPL looks like in Node.js

+The SAPL-Node.js package handles the enforcement of policies and related decisions in the background, allowing developers to focus on policy creation.
+Comprehensive SAPL documentation can be found [here](https://sapl.io/documentation), including a playground for writing policies.

 ## **Installation preparations**

 Install an appropriate [NodeJs](https://nodejs.org/en) version on your device.